needle-mirror/com.unity.polyspatial.visionos/Documentation~/PolySpatialLighting.md

 The `Dynamic Lighting` toggle determines whether dynamic point/spot/directional lights (that is, lights represented by non-baked [Light](https://docs.unity3d.com/ScriptReference/Light.html) components) affect the output.

 ### Light Selection
 The [Render Mode](https://docs.unity3d.com/ScriptReference/Light-renderMode.html) property of Light components may be used to control which dynamic lights are applied.
 Lights marked [Not Important](https://docs.unity3d.com/ScriptReference/LightRenderMode.ForceVertex.html) will never be included in the four lights used by the PolySpatial Lighting Node.
+Other lights will be sorted by the following criteria, in descending order of precedence:

+* Directional lights take priority over point/spot lights.
+* Shadow casting lights take priority over non-shadow-casting lights.
-Lights marked [Important](https://docs.unity3d.com/ScriptReference/LightRenderMode.ForcePixel.html) will be prioritized over lights marked [Auto](https://docs.unity3d.com/ScriptReference/LightRenderMode.Auto.html) (the default).
+* Lights marked [Important](https://docs.unity3d.com/ScriptReference/LightRenderMode.ForcePixel.html) take priority over lights marked [Auto](https://docs.unity3d.com/ScriptReference/LightRenderMode.Auto.html) (the default).
+* Lights with positive instance IDs (typically loaded from scenes) take priority over lights with negative instance IDs (typically created at runtime).
+* Lights with lower instance ID absolute values take priority over ones with higher absolute values (typically, this means lights created earlier take priority).

+After sorting, the first four lights will be selected for use as dynamic lights.

 ## PolySpatial Environment Radiance Node
 To access visionOS's image based lighting (in either `Lit` or `Unlit` shader graphs), create an instance of the `PolySpatial Environment Radiance Node`.
 This accepts surface parameters (`BaseColor`, `Roughness`, `Specular`, `Metallic`, and `Normal`) and outputs `Diffuse Radiance` and `Specular Radiance` colors representing the lighting results.
 For example, to get an approximation of the ambient light level, use a `BaseColor` of white, `Roughness` of 1.0, `Specular` and `Metallic` of 0.0, and the default `Normal`.
 The `Diffuse Radiance` output will be approximately equal to the ambient light level.
 Note that the output of `PolySpatial Enviroment Radiance` is entirely separate from the lighting applied to `Lit` targets; for instance, if you add the `Diffuse Radiance` and `Specular Radiance` outputs together and connect them to the `Emission` output of a `Lit` target, you will end up with twice the overall brightness.